-(Tabular amounts expressed in thousands of U.S. Dollars, except per share amounts) December 31, 2021 and 2020
+(Tabular amounts expressed in thousands of U.S. Dollars, except per share amounts) December 31, 2022 and 2021

-While the impact of COVID-19 on our consolidated results of operations for the year ended December 31, 2021 has resulted in an increase in revenues related to additional product sales and services during the period, the overall impact that COVID-19 will continue to have on our consolidated results of operations in future periods remains uncertain and difficult to predict and will depend on, among other factors, the duration and severity of the pandemic, as well as any negative economic conditions arising from the pandemic, our ability to assess potential patients in hospitals and set up and treat patients in the home and the impacts of government actions and administrative regulations on the healthcare industry and broader economy, including through existing and any future stimulus efforts.
+While the impact of COVID-19 on our consolidated results of operations for the year ended December 31, 2022 has resulted in supplemental revenues related to COVID-19 response sales and services during the period, revenues related to COVID-19 response sales and services decreased in 2022 when compared to 2021 and the overall impact that COVID-19 will continue to have on our consolidated results of operations in future periods remains uncertain and difficult to predict and will depend on, among other factors, the duration and severity of the pandemic, as well as any negative economic conditions arising from the pandemic, our ability to assess potential patients in hospitals and set up and treat patients in the home and the impacts of government actions and administrative regulations on the healthcare industry and broader economy, including through existing and any future stimulus efforts.
 We will continue to evaluate the nature and extent of these potential impacts to our business, consolidated results of operations, liquidity and capital resources.
-If COVID-19 continues to spread or if the response to contain the COVID-19 pandemic is unsuccessful, we could experience a material adverse effect on our business, financial condition, and results of operations.
+If COVID-19 intensifies or if the response to contain the COVID-19 pandemic is unsuccessful, we could experience a material adverse effect on our business, financial condition, and results of operations.
 For additional information, see Part I - Item 1A.
 "Risk Factors."

 In 2019, CMS announced the inclusion of non-invasive ventilator products on the list of products subject to the competitive bidding program in Round 2021 which covers the period of January 1, 2021 through December 31, 2023.
 On March 9, 2020, CMS announced that due to the COVID-19 pandemic, the United States President's exercise of the Defense Production Act, public concern regarding access to ventilators, and the non-invasive ventilators product category being new to the competitive bidding program, non-invasive ventilators were removed as a product category from Round 2021.
 On October 27, 2020, CMS announced that it had removed 13 of the 15 remaining product categories from Round 2021, including oxygen and PAP devices, because the payment amounts did not achieve expected savings.
-The next competitive bidding round is anticipated to begin on January 1, 2024.
-As a result of these announcements, we retain the ability to continue to furnish non-invasive ventilators and oxygen and PAP devices for all of our Medicare accredited areas.
-We cannot predict at this time the full impact the competitive bidding program and the developments in the competitive bidding program will have on our business and financial condition.
-In addition, we cannot assure you that non-invasive ventilators and oxygen and PAP devices will not be included on the list of products subject to the competitive bidding program in the future.
-If changes are made to the competitive program in the future, it could affect our reimbursement and review.
+As a result of these announcements, we retain the ability to continue to furnish non-invasive ventilators and oxygen and PAP devices for all of our Medicare accredited areas, however, we are uncertain if non-invasive ventilators, oxygen, and PAP devices will be included in future competitive bidding programs.
+The current Round 2021 contracts expire on December 31, 2023 and CMS has not announced a new round of competitive bidding.
+Historically, CMS announces new rounds of competitive bidding and starts the process approximately 18 months prior to the contract start date.